HERMES-SOC/hermes_core/docs/user-guide/cdf_writer.rst

 directly with CDF files can be complex and require knowledge of the CDF specifications.
 Additionally, managing metadata and accessing specific data elements can be cumbersome without proper abstractions.

-To overcome the limitations of working with CDF files, the ``TimeData`` class facilitates the abstraction of CDF files as ``astropy.timeseries.TimeSeries`` tables with metadata attributes. ``TimeSeries`` is a Python class for handling time series data that provides a convenient and familiar interface for working with tabular data.
-By representing a CDF file as an ``TimeSeries`` table, it becomes easier to manipulate, analyze, and visualize the data.
+To overcome the limitations of working with CDF files, the :py:class:`~hermes_core.timedata.TimeData` class facilitates the abstraction of CDF files as `~astropy.timeseries.TimeSeries` tables with metadata attributes. `~astropy.timeseries.TimeSeries` is a Python class for handling time series data that provides a convenient and familiar interface for working with tabular data.
+By representing a CDF file as an `~astropy.timeseries.TimeSeries` table, it becomes easier to manipulate, analyze, and visualize the data.
 Additionally, metadata attributes can be associated with the table, allowing for enhanced documentation and data discovery.
 It provides a simplified interface to write data and metadata to CDF files while automatically handling the complexities of the underlying CDF file format.
-The ``TimeData`` class encapsulates the necessary logic to convert the ``TimeSeries`` table into the appropriate CDF format, ensuring compatibility and data integrity.
+The :py:class:`~hermes_core.timedata.TimeData` class encapsulates the necessary logic to convert the `~astropy.timeseries.TimeSeries` table into the appropriate CDF format, ensuring compatibility and data integrity.

-ISTP (International Solar-Terrestrial Physics) compliance is a set of standards defined by the Space Physics Data Facility (SPDF) for submitting and sharing space physics data.
+International Solar-Terrestrial Physics (ISTP) compliance is a set of standards defined by the Space Physics Data Facility (SPDF) for submitting and sharing space physics data.
 ISTP compliance ensures that the data adheres to specific formatting requirements, quality control measures, and documentation standards.
 Uploading CDF files to SPDF typically requires conforming to the ISTP guidelines.
-The ``TimeData`` class plays a crucial role in ensuring ISTP compliance when uploading CDF files to SPDF.
+The :py:class:`~hermes_core.timedata.TimeData` class plays a crucial role in ensuring ISTP compliance when uploading CDF files to SPDF.
 It handles the conversion of the data and metadata into the required format specified by ISTP guidelines, simplifying the process of generating compliant CDF files ready for upload to SPDF.